Sector67/Melco-Punchtape-Emu-Arduino/README.md

 * MISO: 12
 * SCK: 13

-pins on PORTA on melco machine:
+pins (For Arduino Uno)  on PORTA on melco machine:
 1-D0
 2-D1
 3-D2